 There are no less Buddhist/Taoist temples in Taiwan because these religious beliefs are prevalent in the society.
 This leads to a large establishment of vegetarian restaurants around town, serving all things green and indirectly playing an important role in “saving cows…[and] the world“.

-In addition, people are generally polite and well mannered.
+People are generally polite and well mannered.
 They would queue up patiently for the MRT (the tube) and no traces of leftover sandwich, crisp packet or empty bottle can be found in between seats (like *cough*Underground*cough*).

 Perhaps it is the teachings of Chinese medicine and it’s influence in the society, girls in Taiwan take extra care of their physiques and well-being.
 I was, for many times, advised to stay away from taking cold drinks in the morning because “it’s not good for your stomach, especially during your menses!”.